 Emergency laparotomy “describes an exploratory procedure for which the clinical presentation, underlying pathology, anatomical site of surgery, and perioperative management vary considerably”[1].
-The mere fact that over 400 different surgical procedures have been described as a part of emergency laparotomy, reflect the diversity in pathology[1].
+The mere fact that over 400 different surgical procedures have been described as a part of emergency laparotomy reflect the diversity in pathology[1].
 Often there is little time to optimize these patients, resulting in significant adverse outcomes.
 The unadjusted 30-d postoperative mortality rate was 14.6% at our hospital.
-A study published in 2011 from a 650-bed general hospital (Royal United Hospitals, Bath) serving a population of over half a million reported a 30-day mortality of 16.9% amongst 124 patients undergoing emergency laparotomy[2].
-Like their study, we also excluded emergency vascular surgery, re-exploration and simple appendectomy[2].
-Similarly, the Emergency Laparotomy Network[1] covering 35 NHS hospitals reported a 30 d mortality of 14.9% amongst 1853 patients who underwent emergency laparotomy.
-Similar incidence of mortality after emergency laparotomy of 20.2%[14] and 17%[15] continue to be reported in 2017.
-Without adjusting for age, patient comorbidity, surgical presentation and complexity of the involved pathology, we cannot be certain whether our 30-day postoperative mortality (14.6%) represents equivalent or better quality of care in comparison to that provided in European countries (14.9%-20.2%)[1,2].
+A study published in 2011 from a 650-bed general hospital (Royal United Hospitals, Bath) serving a population of over half a million reported a 30-d mortality of 16.9% amongst 124 patients undergoing emergency laparotomy[2].
+Like their study, we also excluded emergency vascular surgery, re-exploration, and simple appendectomy[2].
+Similarly, the Emergency Laparotomy Network[1] covering 35 NHS hospitals reported a 30-d mortality of 14.9% amongst 1853 patients who underwent emergency laparotomy.
+Similar incidence of mortality after emergency laparotomy of 20.2%[14] and 17%[15] were reported in 2017.
+Without adjusting for age, patient comorbidity, surgical presentation, and complexity of the involved pathology, we cannot be certain whether our 30-d postoperative mortality (14.6%) represents equivalent or better quality of care in comparison to that provided in European countries (14.9%-20.2%)[1,2].
 However there is increased understanding that standardization of care and quality improvement bundles can improve morbidity and mortality after emergency surgery[7].
 The male preponderance in our study group (63.1%) and statistically significant increased mortality amongst females (56.5% as compared to 43.5% in males) was in stark contrast to the UK Emergency Laparotomy Network observations[1].
 However, there is some evidence supporting our observation.
-Similar studies in India have earlier shown a male preponderance for patients undergoing emergency laparotomy (69.5%)[16].
-Certain scoring systems like the Mannheim Peritonitis Index (MPI) assign a higher risk for the female patients[17], a risk validated by our study also.
+Similar studies in India have shown a male preponderance for patients undergoing emergency laparotomy (69.5%)[16].
+Certain scoring systems, like the Mannheim Peritonitis Index, assign a higher risk for the female patients[17], a risk validated by our study also.

-While no mortality was observed in any of our patients who were less than 20 years of age, it increased from 11.11% in the 21-40 year age group to 13.33% in the 41-60 year age group, 23.68% in the 61-80 year age group and 33.33% amongst those above 80 years of age.
+While no mortality was observed in any of our patients who were less than 20 years of age, it increased from 11.11% in the 21-40 year age group to 13.33% in the 41-60 year age group, 23.68% in the 61-80 year age group, and 33.33% amongst those above 80 years of age.
 Amongst the patients analyzed by Emergency Laparotomy Network, the risk of mortality increased by approximately 4% for each additional 10 years of age[1].
-Increasing age has been identified as an independent risk factor and increase in mortality with age has been observed in most studies, thus validating the inclusion of age as risk factor[2,18,19].
+Increasing age has been identified as an independent risk factor, and increase in mortality with age has been observed in most studies, thus validating the inclusion of age as risk factor[2,18,19].